Dalbergia melanoxylon: Uses

+African blackwood showing its lustrous black colour and yellow coloured sapwood.

 The dense, lustrous wood ranges in colour from reddish to pure black.
 It is generally cut into small billets or logs with its sharply demarcated bright yellow-white sapwood left on to assist in the slow drying so as to prevent cracks developing.
 Good quality "A" grade African blackwood commands high prices on the commercial timber market.
 The timber is used mainly because of its machinability, density, dimensional stability, and moisture repellence.
 Those properties are particularly valued when used in woodwind instruments, principally clarinets, oboes, transverse flutes, piccolos, recorders, Highland pipes, and Northumbrian pipes.
 The Deering Banjo Company uses blackwood ("grenadilla") to construct the tone ring in its John Hartford-model banjo because it weighs less than brass or bronze tone rings, and that the wood "plays in" (improves in tone) with use.
 Furniture makers from ancient Egypt on have valued this timber.
 A story states that it has even been used as ballast in trading ships and that some enterprising Northumbrian pipe makers used old discarded blackwood ballast to great effect.
 The German knife companies Wüsthof, Böker and J. A. Henckels sell knives with blackwood handles due to the wood's moisture repellent qualities.

 Due to overuse, the mpingo tree is severely threatened in Kenya and is needing attention in Tanzania and Mozambique.
 The trees are being harvested at an unsustainable rate, partly because of illegal smuggling of the wood into Kenya, but also because the tree takes upwards of 60 years to mature.

 African blackwood is often cited as one of the most expensive woods in the world, along with sandalwood, pink ivory, agarwood and ebony.

 In woodturning, African Blackwood can maintain a fine edge without splintering due to its hardness and density, though it dulls tools considerably faster than other woods.
 While being turned, it creates a sweet, rose-like aroma.